- Tax, Audit and Accounting

 Prior to joining Croner-i, Dave worked for Grant Thornton, focusing principally on the Public, Not for Profit and Pensions sectors.
 Over the course of 10 years, Dave worked with a diverse range of clients, providing both external and internal audit services as well as related assurance services such as independent examinations, grant certifications and value for money reporting.

 John Selwood ACA

-For Croner-i, John authors and presents Financial Reporting sessions for Accountants in Business courses and is a reviewer of specific auditing and accounting content on Croner-i Tax and Accounting.
+For Croner-i, John authors and presents Navigate Learning training courses, webinars and Accountants in Business courses and reviews auditing, practice management and accounting content on the Navigate platform.

 Edward Rands BSc FCA